Non-recurring engineering

 Non-recurring engineering (NRE) cost refers to the one-time cost to research, design, develop and test a new product or product enhancement.
 When budgeting for a new product, NRE must be considered to analyze if a new product will be profitable.
 Even though a company will pay for NRE on a project only once, NRE costs can be prohibitively high and the product will need to sell well enough to produce a return on the initial investment.
 NRE is unlike production costs, which must be paid constantly to maintain production of a product.
 It is a form of fixed cost in economics terms.
-Once a system is designed any number of units can be manufactured without increasing NRE cost.
+Once a system is designed, any number of units can be manufactured without increasing NRE cost.

-NRE can be also formulated and paid via another commercial term called Royalty Fee.
-The Royalty Fee could be a percentage of sales revenue or profit or combination of these two, which have to be incorporated in a mid to long term agreement between technology supplier and the OEM.
+NRE can be also budgeted and paid via another commercial term called royalty fee.
+The royalty fee could be a percentage of sales revenue or profit or combination of these two, which have to be incorporated in a mid to long term agreement between technology supplier and the OEM.

 In a project-type (manufacturing) company, large parts (possibly all) of the project represent NRE.
 In this case the NRE costs are likely to be included in the first project's costs, this can also be called research and development (R&D).
 If the firm cannot recover these costs, it must consider funding part of these from reserves, possibly take a project loss, in the hope that the investment can be recovered from further profit on future projects.

+NRE can also be explained as engineering service.
+Non-recurring engineering (NRE) refers to professional services activities associated with the initial development, design, and implementation of a product or system.
+These services typically include: